ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ed to, and he is soon to wear on his shaggy neck a silver
+d to, and he is soon to wear on his shaggy neck a silver
 collar, on which is engraved a certificate of his worth.
 St. Louis Leader.

 To make Warer cotp wirnout Ice.—The following is a simple method of render-